nhsconnect/gpconnect/pages/development/development_api_security_guidance.md

 - **MUST** only accept encrypted connections and drop connection attempts presented over insecure protocols

-- **MUST** only accept requests for it's allocated ASID, as specified by the `Ssp-To` header,  on it's matching endpoint URL
+- **MUST** only accept requests for its allocated ASID, as specified by the `Ssp-To` header,  on its matching endpoint URL

 - **MUST** check that the `Ssp-InteractionID` value is consistent with the endpoint being requested